 The perfect excuse for a road trip down south, Burgau is open during the summer months, offering a heady mix of cocktails and local cuisine in this family-friendly beach bar.

-Enjoyed our Essential Guide to Surfing in Portugal?
-Check out all of our Surfing Destination Guides here.
+Enjoyed our Essential Guide to Surfing Portugal?
+Check out all of our Surf Travel Guides here.